 5. Piazza Venezia

 Once you come to Campidoglio square, you’ll see the colossal concrete staircase taking you down to Piazza Venezia.
-“Hidden” behind Campidoglio, at the foot of the Capitoline Hill, Piazza Venezia is one of the busiest squares in Rome.
-The square features a large number of intersections, and dense traffic, so make sure you take an extra precaution upon crossing the streets.
+“Hidden” behind Campidoglio, at the foot of Capitoline Hill, Piazza Venezia is one of the busiest squares in Rome.
+The square features a large number of intersections, and dense traffic, so make sure you take an extra precautions upon crossing the streets.

 The Piazza was named after Palazzo Venezia, the palace facing the square, built by the Venetian Cardinal, Pietro Barbo (later Pope Paul II) alongside San Marco Basilica, dedicated to Saint-Marc, the patron saint of Venice.
 The palace is one of the finest examples of Renaissance architecture and was erected in the 15th century.
 It served as an embassy of the Republic of Venice in Rome, and currently houses the National Museum of the Palazzo Venezia, featuring collections of medieval and renaissance art, sculpture, and weaponry.

 However, the most dominating building on the square is Altare della Patria (Altar of the Fatherland), the gigantic marble memorial temple erected in honor of Italy’s first king and World War I soldiers.
 The central part of this national monument boasts a massive equestrian statue of Italy’s first king – Victor Emmanuel II, and the Tomb of the Italian Unknown Soldier (Tomba del Milite Ignoto), dedicated to the soldiers fallen during World War I.

 The Altar of the Fatherland is the site where the national ceremonies and events usually take place.
 It is one of the most impressive monuments I’ve ever seen, and I consider it a must-see Rome attraction.